adas1gupta/Leetcode/Sliding-Window/Longest-Substring-Without-Repeating-Characters/README.md

     - You also need to update the frequency of the character after you check and not in the if or else part of the code.
  - Finally, return the maximum.

+## Mistakes:
+ - You can't record the length of the substring every iteration.
+ - You must only record when you know that left has finally gotten rid of the character that right was stuck on with a frequency greater than 1.

 ## 🧪 Code
 See `solution.py`